UNIC-IFF/monitoring-tool/README.md

 Use `docker-compose up -d` in order to start the tool.

-You need to have docker installed to start this tool:
+You need to have :whale: docker installed to start this tool :whale: :

 - For windows: https://docs.docker.com/desktop/windows/install/
 - For linux/ubuntu: https://docs.docker.com/engine/install/ubuntu/